UW–Milwaukee Panther Arena: Seating capacity

 The seating capacity for basketball has changed as follows:

 Other uses

+Basketball tournaments

+As the MECCA, the building hosted first- and second-round games in the Mideast Regional of the 1984 NCAA Division I men's basketball tournament.

+The arena also hosted all or part of every Horizon League men's basketball conference tournament from 2003 to 2011, including a sold-out crowd of 10,783 for the 2005 championship game, where Milwaukee defeated Detroit 59–58.

 Concerts

 Since the 1960s, the Arena has held a number of concerts by high-profile performers.
-The Beatles headlined a performance in the Arena as part of their historic 1964 U.S. tour, and Elvis Presley performed 2 back-to-back shows at the Arena in 1972.
+The Beatles headlined a performance on September 4th in the Arena as part of their historic 1964 U.S. tour, and Elvis Presley performed 2 back-to-back shows at the Arena in 1972.
 He would return again in 1974 and 1977, with the latter occurring 4 months before his death later that year.

 In 1980, Queen performed at the Arena.
 Bob Dylan played a two-night stand there as part of his Fall 1981 tour, and returned in both 1999 and 2001 for one-night appearances.
-The Grateful Dead performed there during their spring 1989 tour.
+The Grateful Dead played a two-night stand there during their spring 1989 tour.

 Professional wrestling

 The arena has also hosted professional wrestling events, including WCW's SuperBrawl (1992), Clash of the Champions XXXIV (1997) and Mayhem (2000).
 It also hosted the World Wrestling Federation's King of the Ring (1996), and Over the Edge (1998).
 It was at the aforementioned King of the Ring card where Stone Cold Steve Austin first uttered his now-famous "Austin 3:16" catchphrase.
 It was scheduled to host the April 1, 2020 edition of All Elite Wrestling Dynamite before coronavirus-related public assembly concerns postponed the circuit's Milwaukee show to August 25, 2021.